Skip to content

 What else passes through it?
 A chokepoint matters when energy, food, dollar demand, client-state safety, alliance belief, industrial inputs, and public credibility are coupled together.

 What would exit discredit?
-If retreat makes allies doubt protection, hosts question bases, markets question debt, or clients seek another patron, the war may keep moving after its stated purpose fails.
+If retreat makes allies doubt protection, hosts question bases, markets question debt, or clients seek another patron, move to No-Exit War And Escalation Ladder for the exit-cost mechanism.

 Can the limited move stay limited?
 A strike, escort, island seizure, cartel operation, or ceasefire signal has to be judged by what the surrounding geography and political economy force next.